-Milk: Much More Than a Baking Essential
+Milk: A Baking Essential

 A jug of fresh milk